catapultpgh/main/README.md

 - get the android or iOS app and scan wirelessly

 ## Communication
-- inbox@catapultpgh.org
+- inbox@catapultpgh.org for general communication
-- #catapultpgh on freenode
-- @catapultpgh on twitter and app.net
+- @catapultpgh on twitter
 - There is a facebook page someplace
 - 4327 Butler St., Second Floor, Pittsburgh PA 15201